Voice on Paper

 How do you translate your personality, character, and identity onto the page?
 How do you condense your personal history, heritage, background, or inspiration into 650 words or fewer?
 Is it possible to layer in or reveal information about yourself — talents, hobbies, skills — without sounding like you’re bragging?
 How do you make your words sound authentic or share your most profound realizations and experiences through an anecdote?
 How do you choose which anecdotes to tell or even what questions to answer?
 These are just a few of the quandaries this workshop will help you answer in your own unique way.

-This class, comprised of four two-hour sessions, is designed to help young writers find inspiration and direction for their personal essays.
+This workshop is designed to help young writers find inspiration and direction for their personal essays.
 With professional guidance and advice from experienced teachers and writers, students will receive group and one-on-one feedback.
 They will engage in exercises and activities that will help them gain inspiration, implement techniques they see working well in selected published essays, and gain confidence in their own writing and thinking.

 - The workshop is open to all high school students in Monroe County who are interested in exploring the personal-essay form in preparation for the college application process.

-- Participants in the Young Writers Studio (taking place the previous week) are also welcome to apply for this separate program.
+- Participants in the Young Writers Studio (taking place the previous week) are also welcome to register for this separate program.

 - There is no charge to participate in the workshop.